 Considerations Before Buying a Meridium Foot

 The biggest drawback of the Meridium Foot in our view is that it does not seem as smooth as Blatchford’s Elan Foot or Freedom Innovations’ Kinnex when dealing with certain types of terrain.
-And, of course, none of the existing microprocessor feet/ankles can match the capabilities of the much more expensive Empower Ankle.
+And, of course, none of the existing bionic feet/ankles can match the capabilities of the much more expensive Empower Ankle.

 However, we are basing this observation solely on all available video footage, i.e. a visual impression only.
 We have not been able to find a scientific comparison of all the devices on varied terrain.